Statistics of Abuse and Stalking in the United States at the Turn of the Millennium

 Before we proceed to outline the psychological profile of the stalker, it is important to try and gauge the extent of the problem by quantifying its different manifestations.
 More plainly, studying the available statistics is both enlightening and useful.

-Contrary to common opinion, there has been a marked decline in domestic violence in the last decade.
+Contrary to common opinion, by the turn of the millennium, there has been a marked decline in domestic violence in the last decade.
 Moreover, rates of domestic violence and intimate partner abuse in various societies and cultures vary widely.
 It is, therefore, safe to conclude that abusive conduct is not inevitable and is only loosely connected to the prevalence of mental illness (which is stable across ethnic, social, cultural, national, and economic barriers).